Lumi-supercomputer/LUMI-training-materials/docs/paow-20251022/ME202_IO.md

 ALTERNATIVELY look again at MPI with Apprentice

--   If you did not do this yesterday, set PAT_RT_SUMMARY=0
+-   If you did not do this before, set PAT_RT_SUMMARY=0

 -   You get trace data per rank when you do this (huge file)